codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bm2.md

-In this stage, you'll add support for highlighting a single match in your grep implementation.
+In this stage, you'll add support for highlighting a single match.

 ### The `--color` Flag